sarah2244-4/Project-1-goldenapevisualmedia/README.md

 #### Footer

-The footer contains the business name, additional contact information and social media links.
+- The footer provides important contact information for users and clear social media links.

-The background is a light gold to separate it from the body so that it subtly stands out.
+- The background is a light gold to separate it from the body so that it subtly stands out.

-The social media links are coloured slightly darker to show they are links and are animated to change colour when the mouse hovers over or they are clicked.
+- The social media links are coloured slightly darker to show they are links and are animated to change colour when the mouse hovers over or they are clicked.

-It is responsive and the columns stack for a smaller screen size as they don't fit across the page.
+- It is responsive and the columns stack for a smaller screen size as they don't fit across the page.

 ![Footer](assets/images/footer.JPG)
 ![Social button colour](assets/images/social-animation.JPG)

 #### Gallery Page

-The gallery page consists of 6 thumbnail images.
+- The gallery page consists of 6 thumbnail images.

-The thumbnails are responsive to different page sizes so they are never too small.
+- The thumbnails are responsive to different page sizes so they are never too small.
 They stack in a small screen, and as it gets bigger are in rows of 2 or 3 across.

-When an image is clicked, it will appear larger in a modal.
+- When an image is clicked, it will appear larger in a modal.
 This is particularly useful for the larger screen sizes where it makes a large difference to the image size.

 ![Gallery](assets/images/gallery.JPG)
 ![Responsive gallery](assets/images/gallery-sm.JPG)

 #### Contact Page

-This page contains a simple contact form.
+- This page contains a simple contact form.

-The first input field is autofocused when loaded so the contact form is loaded straight into view and users can start filling it out without clicking with their mouse.
+- The first input field is autofocused when loaded so the contact form is loaded straight into view and users can start filling it out without clicking with their mouse.

-Selected input have a box shadow so it is clear when an input is selected.
+- Selected input have a box shadow so it is clear when an input is selected.
 This is particularly useful if a user is using the tab key to navigate the form.

-The borders for required inputs are red when they contain invalid information to provide a visual way of showing they need completing.
+- The borders for required inputs are red when they contain invalid information to provide a visual way of showing the input needs completing.

 ![Form](assets/images/form.JPG)

 ### Thank You Page

+- This page was laods when a contact form has been submitted so users recieve feedback that they have submitted their form.
+- The handwriting font was chosen as the thank you message to provide a personal feel.
+- Users are directed back to home to encourage them to continue exploring the site.

 ### 404 Page

+- This page was customised to maintain site-wide consistency and povide a clear direct route back to the home page along with the 404 error message.
+- The home link has been made clear as it is in bold and animates when a mouse hovers over it.

 ### Future Features

-- A map to show the location once they are running out of a studio.
+- A map to show their location once they are running out of a studio.
-- A booking form so people can select a service and book in an available time from a published calendar.
-- Clicking on a gallery image makes it larger to take up the full viewport.
+- A live calendar with slots that users can book.

+## UX Structure

 ## Testing